Esri/nearby-javascript/README.md

 * Login to [ArcGIS for Developers](https://developers.arcgis.com/) and [register](https://developers.arcgis.com/applications/#/) your app to create an Client ID.

 * You will need to register your application with a Client ID so that you can take advantage of the premium [Directions and Routing](https://developers.arcgis.com/features/directions/) Services from the ArcGIS Platform.
-It is recommended that you create one application ID for development purposes and another application ID for production services.
+It is recommended that you create one application ID for development purposes and another application ID for production deployments.

 ![](images/Register1.png)
 * Once you have registered your application, copy the client id and create two files in the `env/` folder.